 Exercise is any movement puts your muscles to work and demands your body to burn calories.
-Some type physical activities which are exercise include: running, swimming, jogging, dancing, walking, sports like soccer and basketball, cycling among many others.
+Some types of physical activities which are exercise include: running, swimming, jogging, dancing, walking, sports like soccer and basketball, cycling among many others.

 Being physically active has been proved to have a lot of benefits to your health, both mentally and physically.
 It even increases your lifespan.
 (1)

 Physical fitness through exercise is one of the most common pieces of advice offered by medics across the planet.
 There are many benefits of exercise when done correctly.
 Some of the most common include

 This article seeks to focus on some of the direct benefits of exercise on the brain and on the body.

 According to an article published by the Havard Health Blog, exercise helps the brain both directly and indirectly.
 Physical activity reduces insulin resistance and inflammation.
 It stimulates the release of growth factors in the brain that affects the growth of new blood cells.
 These growth factors also encourage the abundance and survival of new blood cells keeping the brain healthy.
 Indirectly; it improves brain activity, which also improves mood and sleep, and reduces stress and anxiety problems.

 Studies conducted on the hippocampus among children, adults and the elderly show that the brain structure grew after aerobic exercise.
 The hippocampus is part of the brain that holds the memory and is therefore crucial for learning.

 Exercise protects your thinking and memory skills and also improves your brain function.
 First, exercise increases your heart rate which promotes the flow of oxygen and blood to your brain.
 Exercise also stimulates the release of hormones which enhance the growth of brain cells.

 Because exercise fights chronic diseases, exercising to fight these diseases also benefits your brain because chronic diseases can affect brain function.